girsy01/monsterMaze/README.md

 # Backlog
+- Improve the design and overall responsiveness of the game, ensuring it adapts well to different screen sizes and devices
 - Implement input fields for custom field size (#rows, #columns)
-- Introduce different monster types with unique behaviors (e.g., faster movement, monsters that chase the player, or different moving patterns)
+- Introduce different monster types with unique behaviors (e.g., faster movement, monsters that chase the player, or those with unpredictable patterns)
 - Implement time-based scoring, rewarding players for completing levels faster
-- Increase monster movement speed as players reach higher levels to additionally raise the difficulty progressively
+- Increase monster movement speed as players reach higher levels to raise the difficulty progressively

 # Technologies Used